 For decades, the conventional treatment program for steam generator condensate/feed-water called for feed of an oxygen scavenger, more accurately known as a reducing agent.
 This chemistry is now known to cause flow-accelerated corrosion (FAC) of carbon steel.
 FAC-inducted failures have killed a number of plant personnel in the last three decades, and have caused damage in many other plants.
 Yet, the mindset of oxygen scavenger chemistry in all-ferrous condensate/feed-water systems simply will not die.

 With this background in mind, let’s look at some modern methods for optimizing steam generation chemistry and operation.

-Makeup water treatment
+Makeup water treatment for steam generation

 In the mid-20th century, the most common makeup water scheme was clarification followed by ion exchange (IX).
 It was reliable and produced high-purity water sufficient for virtually all drum boilers.
 However, clarification does not remove dissolved solids from water, and thus the loading on downstream IX units could be quite significant.
 It was common that only a few days of IX operation was followed by resin regeneration.
 This proved expensive and induced significant wear-and-tear on the equipment.

 The advent of reliable membrane technology has changed the landscape of makeup water treatment.
 Most common nowadays is reverse osmosis (RO) for primary dissolved solids removal, followed by portable mixed-bed de-mineralizers or electro-deionization (EDI) for final polishing.